repustate/rcli/README.md

 ## Install & Usage

 1. Download the binary for your OS.
 Make sure it's executable and in your path (otherwise prepend ./ to `rcli` below)
-2. Run `rcli -t "I love Repustate"` to index your first document.
+2. Run `rcli index -t "I love Repustate"` to index your first document.
 3. Run `rcli search Org.business` to search your newly created index.
 4. Run `rcli help` to see available commands and other options.